FactomProject/factom-docs/cli/includes/_factom cli.md

  EC2DKSYyRcNWf7RS963VFYgMExoHRYLHVeCfQ9PGPmNzwexample
 ```

-The f flag, used with the addchain, addentry, buyec, composechain, composeentry, sendfct, sendtx, and signtx subcommands, tells factom-cli to continue on with processing without waiting for acknowledgment of the success of the subcommand to be generated.
+The f flag, used with the `addchain`, `addentry`, `buyec`, `composechain`, `composeentry`, `sendfct`, `sendtx`, and `signtx` subcommands, tells factom-cli to continue on with processing without waiting for acknowledgment of the success of the subcommand to be generated.
 This can be useful for scripts where you can execute a long string of subcommands in a fraction of the time it would take if you had to wait for an acknowledgment of each command individually.

 ###-q